lausberger/gradapp/README.md

 ## Miscellaneous

 ### Code Coverage
-As of the latest release (patch 20fc197), our line coverage is 93.09%.
+As of the latest release ([selt2022_sprint2](https://github.com/UIOWAjohnsonhj/selt2022_teamprojects-team-4/tree/selt2022_sprint2)), our line coverage is **93.09%**.
 You can view the latest line and branch coverage [here](https://github.com/UIOWAjohnsonhj/selt2022_teamprojects-team-4/blob/main/coverage/.last_run.json).